jessekerch/ls-todos/README.md

 # ls-todos
-a web-based personal task manager using Sinatra
+a web-based personal task manager using Sinatra, based on launchschool.com RB175 lesson